About Us | Practioners

 Vickie treats a variety of disorders in her practice with a special emphasis on chronic pain, women’s health, depression and anxiety.
 She has been tremendously influenced by her studies with Lonny Jarrett the author of “Nourishing Destiny.”
 Sometimes her treatments provide relief from a chronic illness.
 Other times, treatments may be the beginning of evolution and change.
 Chinese Medicine can help to unwind deeply held patterns in the body that may be affecting numerous systems and hindering health on an emotional or mental level.
 By removing these obstacles patients may find a new ease that allows them to explore their lives more deeply.
 She is also constantly striving for more development and evolution in her own life and looks forward to working with people on this level.
 Vickie co-owns Union Center for Healing in Seattle, Washington.

 Kate Chilson received an MS in Acupuncture from the Northwest Institute of Oriental Medicine in 2003.
-She has trained in both Chinese and Japanese acupuncture, biodynamic craniosacral therapy, Acutonics® sound therapy, and holds a certificate in massage therapy.
+She has trained in Chinese and Japanese acupuncture, biodynamic craniosacral therapy, Acutonics® sound therapy, and holds a certificate in massage therapy.
 Kate is nationally certified by the NCCAOM.
-She received a BS degree in Biology from Oberlin College, and has worked at the Fred Hutchinson Center in cancer treatment research for 7 years.
-Kate has over 8 years of clinical experience as an acupuncturist: she has maintained a private practice, worked at Gracewinds Perinatal Clinic supporting women through pregnancy and post-partum, and held internships in which she worked with elderly, refugee and chronically fatigued clients.
+She received a BS degree in Biology from Oberlin College, and has research cancer treatment at the Fred Hutchinson Center for 8 years.
+Kate has over 9 years of clinical experience as an acupuncturist: she has maintained a private practice, worked at Gracewinds Perinatal Clinic supporting women through pregnancy and post-partum, and held internships in which she worked with elderly and chronically fatigued clients.
+Most recently, Kate completed training in acupuncture for sports injuries and performance, learning to assess the orthopedic structure of the body and precisely treat the muscles and fascia.
 She utilizes all her training to approach healing from an integrated perspective.

 Kate enjoys helping people with a variety of health concerns, in particular acute and chronic pain, stress, fatigue, gynecologic concerns and cancer.
 Her treatments are excellent for helping people feel more comfortable in their bodies and for giving them tools they can use to take good care of themselves.
 She is honored to support her clients’ processes of physical, emotional, and mental change.